KHI Current Project

 - Enhance the likelihood of successful trial execution through assessment of the capacity of various pediatric renal clinical trial organizations

-Completion goal of Spring 2019
+Completion goal of December 2020

 Children with kidney diseases are a vulnerable population in need of therapeutic innovation.
 The United States and the European Union have permanent legislation in place mandating plans for pediatric development as part of an overall product development strategy.(1,2) EU and FDA requirement are not necessarily aligned.
 The overall number of children aged 0-19 on dialysis is about 2000 in the US with an equally small number estimated in the preceding stages of kidney diseases.(3)